AwesomeTrading/LetTrade/README.md

 import talib.abstract as ta

-from lettrade import indicator as i from lettrade.all import DataFeed, Strategy, let_backtest
+from lettrade import indicator as i from lettrade.all import DataFeed, ForexBackTestAccount, Strategy, let_backtest

 class SmaCross(Strategy):